Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

     pip install mpi4py deepspeed

-If you run into an issue with the install or later in training, ensure that the CUDA version of the pytorch you've installed matches your locally installed CUDA (you can see which one has been recognized by running ``nvidia-smi``).
+If you run into an issue with the install or later in training, ensure that the CUDA version of the pytorch you've installed matches your locally installed CUDA (you can see which one has been recognized by running ``nvcc --version``).
 Additionally if you run into any issues installing m4py, ensure you have openmpi installed using ``sudo apt install libopenmpi-dev`` or ``brew install mpich`` before running ``pip install mpi4py``.

 Below we show an example of running `ZeRO Offload <https://www.deepspeed.ai/tutorials/zero-offload/>`_.
 ZeRO-Offload leverages the host CPU to offload optimizer memory/computation, reducing the overall memory consumption.